My Kinda Party: Commercial

-The album debuted at number two on the US Billboard 200, and number one on the Top Country Albums chart, selling 193,000 copies in its first week of release, giving him his best sales week and a new peak on the list.
+The album debuted at number two on the US Billboard 200 and the Top Country Albums chart, selling 193,000 copies in its first week of release, giving him his best sales week and a new peak on the list.
 In its second week of release, the album dropped to number six on the Billboard 200, selling 81,000 copies.
-In February, the album topped the chart and stayed there for 12 non-consecutive weeks making it the first album by a male artist to do so since Kenny Chesney's When The Sun Goes Down, which stayed at number one for 14 weeks in 2004.
+In February, the album topped the Top Country Albums chart and stayed there for 12 non-consecutive weeks making it the first album by a male artist to do so since Kenny Chesney's When The Sun Goes Down, which stayed at number one for 14 weeks in 2004.
 In May 2011, it climbed back to No. 4 in its 29th charting week making it the highest chart position since its debut at No. 2.
 As of June 2014, the album has sold 3,130,000 copies in the US.
-It was certified quadruple Platinum by the RIAA on January 31, 2017, for 4 million units consumed.
+It was certified six-times Platinum by the RIAA on August 10, 2026, for 6 million units consumed.